kidney disease, or PKD, is a genetic disease which causes cysts to develop

 diminished to the extent that CKD develops.

-PKD cats tend to develop CKD around the age of 5 - 7 years (Harpsie was
+Cats tend to develop PKD around the age of 5 - 7 years (Harpsie was

 diagnosed at the age of 7) but seriously affected cats with multiple cysts

-can fall ill as young as two.
-Stress or infection can accelerate this
+can fall ill when they are as young as two.
+Stress or infection can

-disease.
-However, CKD is not inevitable - it depends how badly the kidneys
+However, CKD is not inevitable - it depends how badly the kidneys are

 status.
 Harpsie lived to 14, so he managed seven years after his PKD